-Wisconsin State Parks
+Wisconsin State Park System

 A state trail pass is required for all people age 16 or older biking, cross-country skiing, horseback riding or in-line skating on certain trails.
 A state trail pass is not required for walking or hiking.
 Wisconsin state trail pass fees are the same for residents and non-residents.
 The annual pass is good for the calendar year and the daily pass is good for the day of purchase.